arya-chak/QB-Pre-Snap-Simulator/README.md

 Will be added:
 1. X's and O's visuals for offense and defense
-2. Mode where you are given 5 plays that could work instead of going through entire playbook
-3. Ability to call audible, motions, hot routes, and change other aspects of the play before snapping the ball
+2. Ability to call audible, motions, hot routes, and change other aspects of the play before snapping the ball
-4. Ability to rank recivers in order of progression that qb wants to throw to before the snap
+3. Ability to rank recivers in order of progression that qb wants to throw to before the snap
-5. More detailed feedback why certain plays work or do not work
+4. More detailed feedback why certain plays work or do not work
-6. Library of all plays with breakdowns
+5. Library of all plays with breakdowns